learn-co-curriculum/dsc-regression-assumptions-v2-5/README.md

 >Satisfying the normality assumption allows you to perform statistical hypothesis testing and generate reliable confidence intervals and prediction intervals.

 Linearity assumption requires variables to be normally distributed for concluding some sort of statistical significance.
-It also require that the calculated error values also follow a normal distribution to produce unbiased estimates with the minimum variance.
+It also requires that the calculated error values also follow a normal distribution to produce unbiased estimates with the minimum variance.

 However, keep in mind that this assumption is not mandatory for regression if you dont want to do any hypothesis testing.
 OLS works fine for non-normal data distributions in the context of prediction.